nes-lab/shepherd-tools/extra/README.md

 These scripts are used to fill the database of the testbed-server.
 Currently, they can:

 - generate energy environments and their models
-- generate embedded firmware-models from [another repo](https://github.com/orgua/shepherd-targets)
+- generate embedded firmware-models from the [targets-repo](https://github.com/nes-lab/shepherd-targets)
 - use data-models as fixtures for core-lib
 - create reoccurring experiments / tasks
   - taking the RF-survey to derive a link-matrix